How's business by you?

 Contact me at brenda@TheEastsiderLA.com

-Poll: How have you upgraded your backyard during the pandemic?
+POLL: How have you been getting fresh groceries during the pandemic?

 Biz Buzz Asks: How’s business these days?

-We asked the question of Christian Degracia, co-owner of 1802 Roasters in Cypress Park.
+We asked the question of Jeremy Kaplan, owner of READ Books in Eagle Rock.

 That’s it for this issue!

-Stay cool and keep supporting small businesses as often as you can!
-We will be back next week with more Biz Buzz.
+Thanks for reading and supporting small businesses We will be back next week with more Biz Buzz.

 -- Brenda Rees